Powershell

 Netstat with find

-This is an example of what I equate to running netstat and piping the results through grep in linux.
-In powershell however, you need to escape the double ticks or it will throw an error:
+Another way to run netstat and grep for something.
+In powershell you need to escape the double ticks or it will throw an error:

 netstat -anob | find `"443`"